 Files that affect the behavior of the tool, which we refer to as “configuration files.”

-Result categorization systems, which we refer to as “taxonomies.”
-(An example is the Common Weakness Enumeration [CWE].)

 Each tool component is represented by a toolComponent object (§3.18).

 If another tool post-processes the log file (for example, by removing certain results, or by adding information that was not known to the analysis tool), the post-processing tool SHOULD NOT alter any part of the tool object.